 Overnight: Windhoek | Breakfast, Lunch

 Windhoek - Etosha National Park.
 The next two days will be spent exploring Namibia's iconic Etosha National Park.
-This 20,000 square kilometer reserve is dominated by a salt pan, which floods seasonally but is also home to a select few watering holes all year round.
+This 20,000 square kilometre reserve is dominated by a salt pan, which floods seasonally but is also home to a select few watering holes all year round.
 Wildlife is easy to spot as the animals tend to gather around these scarce water sources.

 We spend two nights in the park, and our itinerary is flexible depending on the conditions and the location of wildlife.
 We'll generally enjoy a short game drive on day 33 before spending our first night at a camp with a floodlit watering hole.
 Here you may be lucky enough to spot elephants, giraffe, hyenas and even lions.